Out of Africa (film): Production

 The film tells the story as a series of six loosely coupled episodes from Karen's life, intercut with her narration.
 The final two narrations, the first a reflection on Karen's experiences in Kenya and the second a description of Finch Hatton's grave, were taken from her book Out of Africa, while the others were written for the film in imitation of her very lyrical writing style.
 The pace of this film is often rather slow, reflecting Blixen's book, "Natives dislike speed, as we dislike noise..."

-Klaus Maria Brandauer was director Sydney Pollack's only choice for Bror Blixen, even having trouble to pick a replacement when it appeared that Brandauer's schedule would prevent him from participating.
+Klaus Maria Brandauer was director Sydney Pollack's only choice for Bror Blixen, causing problems finding a replacement when it appeared that Brandauer's schedule would prevent him from participating.
 Robert Redford became Finch Hatton, with Pollack thinking Redford had a charm no British actor could convey.
 Meryl Streep landed the part by showing up for her meeting with the director wearing a low-cut blouse and a push-up bra, as Pollack had originally thought the actress did not have enough sex appeal for the role.

 Out of Africa was filmed using descendants of several people of the Kikuyu tribe who are named in the book, including the grandson of chief Kinyanjui who played his grandfather.
 Much of it was filmed in the Karen / Lang'ata area near the actual Ngong Hills outside Nairobi.
 The Chyulu Hills stood in for the less picturesque Ngong Hills.
 As Karen's farmhouse was at the time of filming a part of a local nursing school, the filming took place in her nearby first house "Mbogani", which is a dairy today.
 Her actual house, known as "Mbagathi" is now the Karen Blixen Museum.
 A substantial part of the filming took place in the Scott house and in a recreation of 1910s Nairobi built in an area of unoccupied land in Langata.